1. 'I was born an idler of society, but died, as a genius of literature'.

 149. 'Pride is something that men boast willingly.
 However, shame is also omitted willingly'.

-150. 'Is it a lie, if I told you I am dead, but yet I live or am I only dead wrong?'
+150. 'Is it a lie, if I told you I was dead, but yet I live or am I only dead wrong?'

 151. 'To be revered is to be immortalised, to be famous for fifteen minutes is to be forgotten'.